JeffLiu114514/FlexiblePBA/README.md

 # FPBA: Flexible Percentile-Based Allocation

-This repository contains the code and resources related to our research paper titled "FPBA: Flexible Percentile-Based Allocation for Multiple-Bits-Per-Cell RRAM", submitted as part of the ASP-DAC 2025 submission.
+This repository contains the code and resources related to our research paper titled "FPBA: Flexible Percentile-Based Allocation for Multiple-Bits-Per-Cell RRAM", published at the ASP-DAC 2025.

 ## Run Instructions